Transcortin: Binding

 In addition, approximately 4% of serum testosterone is bound to transcortin.
 A similarly small fraction of serum estradiol is bound to transcortin as well.

 Synthesis

 Transcortin is produced by the liver and is increased by estrogens.

 Clinical significance

 Mutations in this gene are rare.
 Only four mutations have been described, often in association with fatigue and chronic pain.
-This mechanism for these symptoms is not known.
+The mechanism for these symptoms is not known.
 This condition must be distinguished from secondary hypocortisolism.
 Exogenous hydrocortisone does not appear to improve the fatigue.

 Hepatic synthesis of corticosteroid-binding globulin more than doubles in pregnancy; that is, bound plasma cortisol in term pregnancy is approximately 2 to 3 times that of nonpregnant women.